Yamaha APX600 and Fender CD-60SCE: Comparison Overview

 On one side, Yamaha shows an amazing quality control for their hardware whereas Fender’s guitar comes with lots of accessories, makes this comparison DRAW again!

-Whether you’re an absolute beginner or an intermediate player, this is one of the factor that I suggest you to be more conscious, as it can make or break your whole learning curve.
+Whether you’re an absolute beginner or an intermediate player, this is one of the factors that I suggest you be more conscious of, as it can make or break your whole learning curve.

-Although both models comes with a single-cutaway shape, I find them delivering completely different vibe, in terms of playability and comfort due to the difference in their body design.
+Although both models come with a single-cutaway shape, I find them delivering a completely different vibe, in terms of playability and comfort due to the difference in their body design.

 Yamaha APX600 comes with a thin-line body style which is very comfortable to play, especially for shorter and younger players.
 Also, It has only 25 inches of scale length so that you can easily pull this guitar close to your body and get your arm around it easily.

-But still, I talk from the beginner’s perspective, I find Yamaha APX600 guitar more comfortable and easy to learn on.
-From its unique body design to short-scale neck, everything works in complement to deliver an enhanced playing experience.
+But still, I talk from the beginner’s perspective, I find the Yamaha APX600 guitar more comfortable and easy to learn on.
+From its unique body design to the short-scale neck, everything works in complements to deliver an enhanced playing experience.

 Hii, My name is Vishal Dorge and I am from India.
 I am the Creator of this site and want to help people just like you and me who enjoy music through the heart and want to learn it, especially about the guitar.
 Read More About Vishal Dorge Here